-Did you know that your intestines bear an enormous responsibility for the well-being of your immune system?
-What if we told you that the intestines make up 80% of your immune system?
+Did you know that your gut bear an enormous responsibility for the well-being of your immune system?
+What if we told you that the gut make up 80% of your immune system?
 This is not a figure to be taken lightly!
-Is your intestine perhaps angry because you have neglected it?
+Is your gut perhaps angry because you have neglected it?
 Please take a moment to think about how you have been eating lately and whether you are experiencing any of the following symptoms

-If your bowel is not happy, you are exposing yourself to the risk of other diseases and health risks.
+If your gut is not happy, you are exposing yourself to the risk of other diseases and health risks.
 Have you noticed any of these changes in your health lately?
-It may not be obvious that an unhappy bowel is causing them:
+It may not be obvious that an unhappy gut is causing them:

 - Anxiety states

 You are what you eat and your gut is what you eat

 What you eat has a direct influence on the health of your gut.
 So it's time to make some healthy choices that will support gut health.
 A few quick tips to help your gut on its way to health and happiness include